GoFindMe/frontend/README.md

 ```

 This should pull up a QR code for you to scan from the expo app on your phone (Android) or the camera app (iPhone)

+By default, this runs using the `--tunnel` option so that you can access the dev server if you're running WSL.
+This is not necessary on native Linux so feel free to remove it locally if you want.